Thinkific vs Teachable In-depth Comparison: What’s Best for You? (2025 August update)

 It absolutely is worth it!

-I’ve run several courses on the free plan and it’s great!
-If you’re on a tight budget and you don’t care too much about nice automations and branding and simply want to get your content out to your students as soon as possible then Thinkific free plan is way to go.
+I’ve run several courses on the free trial plan and it’s great!
+If you’re on a tight budget and you’re looking to get started quickly this offers packs value.

-What is the difference between Teachable free plan and Thinkific free plan?
+What is the difference between Teachable free plan and Thinkific free trial plan?

 What is the advantage of Thinkific?